 Growth Mode 1: Growth by Market Penetration

 When you take your present retail concept and merchandise mix, and "roll it out" to similar types of customers by opening more store locations or venues, you are growing by Market Penetration.

-The focus is on replicating your store concept/ format, or making your online retail operation scalable.
+The focus is on replicating your store concept/ format, or what now is often called making your retail operation "scalable."